 Is a Wheaten the right breed for me?

 Wheaten temperament is unique, combining the alert intelligence of the terrier with the steadiness of the working dog.
 A quick, lively and affectionate dog, the Wheaten retains his puppy exuberance and medium-to-high energy level all his life.
 Eminently adaptable, he can enjoy life in the city or the country, just so long as he is close to his people and receives ample daily exercise.
-They are incurable kissers!

 All children should be supervised when a dog is present.
 Wheatens do well with considerate, well-behaved children.
 Because Wheatens are jumpers and their exuberance may overwhelm small children and because they require much time and attention, many breeders urge parents of infants and pre-schoolers to wait until children are older to get a Wheaten.

 The Soft Coated Wheaten Terrier is not everyone’s perfect pet.
 Special requirements must be met if he is to achieve his potential.
 He must know that he is a dog and therefore below the human family in pecking order.
 Wheatens often want to be leaders and can be stubborn and headstrong.
 They need consistent, firm discipline but are sensitive to harsh treatment.
 They must be trained to be submissive without breaking their spirit.
-They are quite trainable but it takes more work, time and dedication than with many other breeds.

 The Wheaten Terrier is a high-maintenance breed.
 Plan on frequent grooming sessions to keep his beautiful coat clean and free of mats.
 Shedding is minimal.
 The coat needs to be combed out thoroughly every other day to discourage mats and to remove such debris as is attracted to it, e.g. leaves, twigs, mud.
 Trimming is necessary to keep his coat within bounds and to preserve his terrier image.
 Nails and ears require weekly attention.